by Mike Lupica

 Lupica Official Website

-A 38-page unit PLUS interactive Jeopardy-type game, perfect for lesson planning, handouts, or projection on your SmartBoard for Hero by Mike Lupica is coming soon!
+A 38-page unit PLUS interactive Jeopardy-type game, perfect for lesson planning, handouts, or projection on your SmartBoard for Hero by Mike Lupica is available now!!

 The Activity Guide/Lesson Plan Contains: